What to do when your child dies from a brain tumour

 After your child has died, there will be various people you need to let know.
 People close to you, you may want to tell yourself.
 For others, such as the school, clubs they belonged to or anyone who might send out an appointment, you may want to ask someone else to do it on your behalf, such as a close friend or family member.

-Returning to work can be a daunting prospect and a difficult decision to make.
 It’s important to let your employer know what has happened, but you only need to give as much information as you’re comfortable with.

 When you register the death, the registrar may give you a unique reference number to use the Tell Us Once service.
 You can use this to report the death to most government organisations in one go.